Help Center

 Bottom Line

-In this article, we went through some practical ideas on how search and other filters can be implemented on WordPress websites.
+In this article, we explored practical ideas for implementing search and other filters on WordPress websites.
 Search filter is an absolutely necessary element for almost any website, unless it’s very small, especially if we are talking about eCommerce or Directory sites.

-With JetSmartFilters and JetSearch, you can implement a powerful AJAX search engine on your website with a lot of flexible settings and a space for optimizing the clients’ experience.
+With JetSmartFilters and JetSearch, you can implement a powerful AJAX search engine on your website with numerous flexible settings and space for optimizing the clients’ experience.

 Unleash the full potential of filters with JetSmartFilters